Nouns

 Causer / Voluntary Subject

 During causative sentences, a NP with this role represents the causer.
-Otherwise, an NP with this role will be the agent or experiencer of the action.
-The nature of this role is that the marked noun phrase is making the choice to commit the act of the predicate of their own free will.
+During non-causative sentences, a NP with this role will be the agent or experiencer of the action or state.
+Additionally during non-causative sentences, the marked noun phrase is making the choice to commit the act or experience the state of the predicate of their own free will.

 Causee / Involuntary Subject